ttm/ttm.github.io/_posts/2017-09-11-list-of-articles.markdown

   how stimulant, confortable, readability, beautiful, exotic, etc, it is.
 * "Change and method ringing for musical composition: with emphasis on the symmetries and unit synthesis for music and sound"
+* Synthesis of evolving networks:
+  - minimal algorithms and formats
+  - algorithms and formats that might be considered paradigmatic:
+    * because they mimic real world data
+      - use real data to obtain statistics and make the networks with such statistics
+    * because they are extensions of static network models
+      - use models such as preferential attachment, geographic and small world, to make evolving networks